L

 - kʷuʔ n̓ɬəxʷpax̌s He looped it over my shoulder.
 (Cv)

-- n̓ɬəxʷpax̌n̓tsn̓ I looped it over your shoulder (Cv)
+- n̓ɬəxʷpax̌n̓tsn̓ i looped it over your shoulder.
+(Cv)

 look for eggs n̓ƛ̓aʔƛ̓aʔíl̓tm̓

-look back n̓ƛ̓aʔƛ̓aʔskn̓čút
+look back, be looking back n̓ƛ̓aʔƛ̓aʔskn̓čút

-loud n̓ƛ̓x̌čin̓
+loud n̓ƛ̓əx̌čin̓

-lie about somebody’s words / lie about someone’s words nmlx̌aʔčínm̓
+lie about somebody’s words n̓ml̓x̌aʔčínm̓

 - wnixʷ kn̓ sčpaʔpaʔsínk way̓ kʷu sn̓məlx̌aʔčínəms isk̓ʷíƛ̓tm̓ I’m sure feeling bad because my brothers misrepresent me (PS)